seek-oss/seek.automation.phantom/README.md

 http://localhost:9002
 ```

-You will get the following response back from Github API:
+You will get the following response back from GitHub API:

 ```json
 {